jdhaywd/FlightLine-Public/index.md

 - **iOS Keychain** encryption for any stored credentials
 - **iOS Data Protection** for locally stored data
 - **HTTPS** for all network communications
-- **No storage of airline passwords** on our servers — BSAFE credentials are used in-memory only
+- **No storage of airline passwords** on our servers — credentials are used in-memory only
 - **No analytics or tracking SDKs** that could expose your data

 However, despite our safeguards and efforts to secure your information, no electronic transmission over the Internet or information storage technology can be guaranteed to be 100% secure, so we cannot promise or guarantee that hackers, cybercriminals, or other unauthorised third parties will not be able to defeat our security and improperly collect, access, steal, or modify your information.
 Although we will do our best to protect your personal information, transmission of personal information to and from our Services is at your own risk.
 You should only access the Services within a secure environment.